When do I need a Building Permit?

 Is it OK to wash my car?

-If you use a hose with a positive shut off nozzle and a bucket, it is OK to wash your vehicles on your assigned outside watering days.
+If you use a hose with a positive shut off nozzle and a bucket, it is OK to wash your vehicles.

 What about car washes for fund raising?